kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 Thinking of programming memory as a bookshelf in a library can help you understand how your program interacts with memory and how mutation works in languages like Julia with shared references.

-The Julia official is great at formally explaining these concepts and I highly recommend reading the manual to learn more.
+The Julia official documentation is great at formally explaining these concepts and I highly recommend reading the manual to learn more.